MooersLab/manuscriptInOrg/README.md

 ## Assumptions

 1. LaTeX is installed with all of the required style files.
 However, my installation was missing the **break cities.sty** file.
 I installed this with the `sudo port install texlive-bibtex-extra` command.
-2. Emacs is using used to edit the org file.
-3. You will use the LaTeX cite command and let LaTeX handle the generation of the literature cited section.
+2. You will use the LaTeX cite command and let LaTeX handle the generation of the literature cited section.
 This package *citar*, *helm-bibtex*, *ivy-bibtex*, or the like can help find the right citekey from inside Emacs.
+3. You can edit org-mode files in other text editors.
+Many text editors support syntax highlighting for org-mode.
+VS Code has a package that provides additional support.
+To get the most out of utilizing org-mode, it is best to utilize it inside of Emacs.
+Org-mode is now built into GNU Emacs.
+You can utilize org-mode without any configuration of the `init.el` file.
+You can achieve the same effect by starting your current Emacs with the `-Q` flag, which skips reading your `init.el` file.
+The editing and building of a `init.el` file to extend the features of Emacs can be an activity trap.
+Frustration associated with errors late during the editing of this file led to Emacs having a reputation for being difficult to master.

 ## Postscript Oct 10, 2022
 My approach was developed independently of another [solution](https://github.com/fangohr/template-latex-paper-from-orgmode/issues/4) found here.